malkhalil-luc/comp424-proj/README.md

 - Data validation
     - isValidTicket(...) and assertValidTickets(...) validate the ticket shape before rendering fetched data.

+- Graceful degradation with Promise.allSettled()
+    - loadFallbackTickets() uses Promise.allSettled() to try cached local data and local JSON fallback when live Firestore loading fails.

 - Stale-data notice
-    - When live loading fails but cached data is available, the app shows a stale-data message indicating cached data is being served.
+    - When live loading fails but cached data is available, the app shows a stale-data message indicating cached data is being served and when it was last refreshed.

 ## Current Feature Status
 - **Working now:**